Psi-Prod/Gemblogger/README.md

 # Gemblogger

-A Gemini blog in pure OCaml build on top of [YOCaml](https://github.com/xhtmlboi/yocaml) and [Mehari](https://github.com/Psi-prod/Mehari).
+A Gemini blog in pure OCaml built on top of [YOCaml](https://github.com/xhtmlboi/yocaml) and [Mehari](https://github.com/Psi-prod/Mehari).